 A visit to the impressive Matsumoto Castle begins the day.
 The castle is Japan’s oldest wooden castle and one of the nation’s five castles designated as national treasures.
 Still in impeccable original condition, you will explore its wooden interiors and climb to the top of its distinctive black-and-white turret.

-You then take a coach trip across a spectacular mountain pass to the town of Takayama, the heart of the rugged Hida Region.
+You then take a coach trip across a beautiful mountain pass to the town of Takayama.
 You will wander back in time through Takayama’s beautifully preserved streets of old timber merchant houses in this most atmospheric and compact of towns – best explored on foot.

 Food-wise, Takayama’s specialty is Hida beef and tonight we’ll enjoy a sumptuous meal of local marbled beef for dinner.

 We set out to visit Takayama’s morning market with its heritage goes back some 200 years to check out its farm-fresh produce and handmade crafts.

 The UNESCO World Heritage Site of Shirakawa-go is next on the agenda.
 We spend a few hours exploring this charming rural village surrounded by mountains and autumn colours.
 The village’s famous thatched-roof farmhouses are known as gassho-zukuri (meaning “hands clasped together in prayer”).
 Their steeply-slanted roofs are built to withstand the region’s heavy snowfalls.
 You will learn about their history and unusual construction as you walk through the village.